-Eleven inspiring ways to decorate your table for fall or Thanksgiving with an easy diy centerpiece using pumpkins, fall foliage, acorns, pine cones, fall candles and more.
+Eleven ideas for diy fall centerpieces to decorate your table for fall or Thanksgiving using pumpkins, fall foliage, acorns, pine cones, fall candles and more.

 USING A REPRODUCTION VINTAGE TOOLBOX

 This centerpiece is from the dining room in my previous home, but it’s still one of my favorites!
 When I hit my favorite pumpkin spot, I zoomed right in on these gorgeous buttery yellow babies!
 I’ve never seen pumpkins quite this color before, so I couldn’t pass them up.

 To create a centerpiece such as this, fill a container with as many pumpkins as will fit, making sure to artfully arrange them by turning them this way and that.
 Add a few tapered candles in between the pumpkins, (don’t ever leave them unattended when lit!), then tuck sprigs of fresh greenery into empty spots for the finishing touch.

 Here’s the same toolbox decorated with traditional fall colors.
 To create this look, place a piece of scrap wood in the bottom of the box (if you need to elevate the candles), add three candles in a row and fill in with fall picks.

 Placing the container on a small runner helps to ground the centerpiece and to give it more presence.
 This literally took no more than five minutes to put together!

 EXPRESS THE BOUNTY OF THE HARVEST

 These next ideas are meant to express the bounty of the fall harvest, so they would make great Thanksgiving centerpieces.

 To create this centerpiece, use a tray to gather everything into one spot.
 Anchor the centerpiece at one end with a tall container filled with foliage and feathers, add the candlesticks and candles, a small round wicker tray and a few stacked plates, then add pumpkins.